Closing date for entries: 25 March 2020

 Judging: 14 May 2020 at 3M, Charnwood Campus, 10 Bakewell Road, Loughborough, LE11 5RB.
 Please indicate your preferred judging time on the entry form.

 Entries will be screened to ensure they meet the entry criteria.
 Students, accompanied by their teacher, will be invited to present their Fragile Freight model to the judges and give a presentation of up to ten minutes containing information on their background research, materials selection, design experimentation, any calculations performed and construction process.
+Presentations should demonstrate an awareness of factors influencing the design of similar systems used for communities in Nepal which this Challenge is based on.
 Sketches and prototypes showing the evolution of the model’s design should be included.
 The presentation can take any form (PowerPoint® slides, poster, video, a talk or combination) and should aim to build the students’ confidence, communication and presentation skills.
 Judges will ask questions about the students’ experience of taking part, their STEM learning, awareness of global issues and their final structure.
 All members of a team should play a part in the presentation.